 Since the RECOVERY trial began in 2020, it has identified several life-saving treatments for COVID-19, and shown that other widely used treatments were ineffective.
-5-14 In contrast, the treatment of hospitalised patients with pneumonia caused by influenza has progressed little in the last 20 years and there is substantial uncertainty and disagreement about optimal treatment of these patients.
-Corticosteroids reduce the risk of death in patients with severe COVID-19, but there is insufficient evidence to know if they produce a similar benefit in influenza.
-15 Anti-SARS-CoV-2 antivirals can improve outcomes in hospitalised COVID-19 patients, but there is no similar evidence for anti-influenza antivirals.
-16
+5-14 In contrast, the treatment of hospitalised patients with pneumonia caused by influenza or bacterial infection has progressed little in the last 20 years and there is substantial uncertainty and disagreement about optimal treatment of these patients.
+Corticosteroids reduce the risk of death in patients with severe COVID-19, but there is insufficient evidence to know if they produce a similar benefit in influenza and bacterial infection. ^{15,16} Anti-SARS-CoV-2 antivirals can improve outcomes in hospitalised COVID-19 patients, but there is no similar evidence for anti-influenza antivirals.
+17